 - The footprint will update to a generic message without mention of WP Rocket:

 Hide Cloudflare’s API key fields

-If you prefer to hide API key fields in the WP Rocket’s Cloudflare settings then add following code snippet to
+If you prefer to hide API key fields in the WP Rocket’s Cloudflare settings, then add the following code snippet to

 define( 'WP_ROCKET_CF_API_KEY_HIDDEN', true );

-Adding this will hide API key field in the settings.
+Adding this will hide the API key field in the settings.

 You can also add API keys directly in

 It is all about performance optimization.
 In particular, WP-Rocket helps its best as it claimed to optimize your site performance.
-You may like to read my another guide on speeding up WordPress.
+You may like to read my other guide on speeding up WordPress.